nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <a name="in-progress" class="do-not-decorate"><strong>In Progress</strong>: Describes an Event where progress is currently being made for the task and it will be completed soon.
 When an Event is completed, a status of `Done` should be allocated to it.</a>

 <a name="kanban" class="do-not-decorate"><strong>KanBan</strong>: KanBan is inspired by the Japanese words '看板', meaning signboard.
-In workflow management, a kanban board aims to help you visualise your workflow, often through including a board with cards and columns, where each card represents a work item and each column represents the current status of a work item, in Focuris, these columns are `Backlog`, `ToDo`, `In Progress` and `Done`.</a>
+In workflow management, a kanban board aims to help you visualise your workflow, often through including a board with cards and columns, where each card represents a work item and each column represents the current status of a work item, in Focuris, these columns are `Backlog`, `Todo`, `In Progress` and `Done`.</a>

 <a name="parameters" class="do-not-decorate"><strong>Parameters</strong>: Parameters are the input given to commands behind prefixes such as `n/`.</a>

 <a name="special-characters" class="do-not-decorate"><strong>Special Characters</strong>: Characters that are neither alphabets, from A to Z, nor digits, from 0 to 9.</a>

-<a name="todo" class="do-not-decorate"><strong>ToDo</strong>: Describes an Event that is currently about to be worked on in the near future.
+<a name="todo" class="do-not-decorate"><strong>Todo</strong>: Describes an Event that is currently about to be worked on in the near future.
 When work on an Event is underway, a status of `In Progress` should be allocated to it.</a>

 <a class="md-btn md-btn-outline" href="#table-of-contents">Return to Table of Contents</a>